puppetlabs/puppet-docs/source/puppet/3.5/reference/system_requirements.markdown

 ### Other Unix

-- Mac OS X, version 10.5 (Leopard) and higher
-- Oracle Solaris, version 10 and higher
+- Oracle Solaris, version 10 and higher (Puppet Labs performs limited automated testing on Solaris 11.)
 - AIX, version 5.3 and higher
 - FreeBSD 4.7 and later <!-- Version not checked recently -->
 - OpenBSD 4.1 and later <!-- Version not checked recently -->
 - HP-UX

-### Windows

-- Windows Server 2003 and 2008
-- Windows 7

 Basic Requirements
 -----